leidZhang/QCar-Remote-Control/README.md

 ip: 192.168.2.15
 device: 0
 ```
 4b.
-You can use the command `python3 src/main.py reset` to use GUI to change the setting, once the changes applied, the program will stop
+You can use the command `python3 src/main.py reset` to use GUI to change the setting, once the changes applied, the program will stop <br>
 5. You can run the main component and start control now

 ### Note